 Financial stress also contributes to behavior proven to increase heart disease risk, according to studies.
 Smokers, for example, are 13% less likely to quit during economic hard times, and ex-smokers are more likely to relapse.
 Drinkers tend to drink more, which drives up blood pressure, and alcoholics who have quit drinking are more prone to relapse when exposed to chronic stress.

-“Breathe, love and smile knowing that these times will pass,” says Lambert.
-“You have to take steps to put yourself in a better position and respond to the crisis, but health is much more important than money and people must remember that.
+“Breathe, love, and smile knowing that these times will pass,” says Lambert.
+“You have to take steps to put yourself in a better position.
+Health is much more important than money and people must remember that.
 Economic cycles always come and go, but if you lose your health, you’ve lost everything.”

 Buying Quality Is Job 1.